Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

 To park on a hill in Minnesota, you should turn your wheels away from the curb when parking uphill, and toward the curb when parking downhill.
 You should also use your emergency brake and avoid parking too close to other cars.

+THE MOST IMPORTANT THING TO REMEMBER IN HILL PARKING:  UP and away from the curb everything else is right.

 - Uphill parking
 Park your vehicle
 Turn your front wheels away from the curb to the left